0x09/hfsfuse/README.md

 * Writing

 # Installation
-With the FUSE headers and library for your platform installed, running `make install` (gmake on *BSD) from the project root will build and install hfsfuse and hfsdump and should be sufficient for most use cases.
+With the FUSE headers and library for your platform installed, running `make install` (gmake on *BSD) from the project root will build and install hfsfuse and related tools and should be sufficient for most use cases.
 See below for more details or skip to [usage](#Use).

 ## Dependencies
 hfsfuse aims to be widely portable across Unix-like systems.
 Build requirements include GNU Make, a C11 compiler with a GCC-compatible frontend, and a POSIX-compatible shell and utilities.